 - Can fade over time with prolonged exposure to natural elements

-Brick siding is when a full layer of the brick gets placed around the walls of a house.
+Brick siding is when a full layer of brick gets placed around the walls of a house.
 Thin brick is also used for house siding, although it is not as durable as a standard brick.
 Brick siding usually lasts the lifetime of the building with very little maintenance.

 Brick Siding Pros